The presheaf of Quantum Realities and constructions of the space-time from the Space of Ultimation: Quantum Realities and measurements

 We call the factor~$c$ the {\em Born's factor}.
 Obviously, $c = \rho_1(f({\bf 1}))$ if $\A_2\ne\{0\}$ and is indeterminate if $\A_2 = \{0\}$.
 The physical sense of a morphism is a transition (by quantum measurement) from the reality~1 to the reality~2.
 Unless the Born's factor equals to zero, the state functional~$\rho_2$ is determined uniquely, with aforementioned equation, by the state~$\rho_1$ and *-homomorphism~$f$.
 So, unlike observables, states are transformed in the same direction as morphisms in the category QR-1, from past to future.

 We'll call the {\em nihil\,\footnote{ “Nothing” (Latin).
-Cognates with “annihilation”. } reality} a reality based on the \{0\}~algebra, and we'll denote it as~(), the 0-tuple.
+Cognates with “annihilation”. } reality} a reality based on the \{0\}~algebra, and it will be denoted by~(), the 0-tuple.
 It is, obviously, the zero object\cite{wiki/Zero_object} of corresponding categories; its existence is crucial for the presheaf formalism.
 It also implies existence of the zero morphism between any pair of realities, which map all observables to~{0} and have zero Born's factor.

 It is possible to consider also a full subcategory of QR-1, which includes the nihil object.
-For example, the category where all algebras are full matrix algebras (including $Mat(0\times0)$).
+For example, the category where all algebras are full matrix algebras (including $\MatRing 0$).

 Another possibility to define a Quantum Reality category is stateless realities.
-The \CsOP is the category opposite to the category of C*-algebras.
+The \CsOP\ is the category opposite to the category of C*-algebras.